 As this early cancer screening test is non-invasive, there is no disadvantage to frequent testing.
 However, we advise that this test should be performed every 12 months in the case of each negative result, perhaps as part of an annual complete health check process.

 What’s the difference between the TruCheck and Galleri Grail test?

 Although the fundamental premise of both the Grail and the TruCheck test is to identify the presence of early stage cancers in the blood, the technology is quite different.
 Grail relies on a process where the detection of cells is indirect, where the TruCheck test uses immunocytochemistry to directly detect actual Circulating Tumour Cells (CTCs).
 Grail, unlike TruCheck, is not available in the UK as a private test and is currently only being conducted as part of an NHS Clinical trial.
 The supporting medical trial data for Grail has not been as strong in the detection for early-stage cancers in comparison to TruCheck, and so the overall cancer pick-up rate is lower.

-Plus consultation fee
+Does not include consultation fee